Jungle Strike: Development and release

-Jungle Strike is the sequel to Desert Strike, a similar game which parodied the Gulf War and which was released in 1992.
+Jungle Strike is the sequel to Desert Strike, a similar game which parodied the Gulf War and was released in 1992.
 Desert Strike arose from a failed attempt at a flight simulator and was inspired by Matchbox toys and Choplifter.
-Central to the game's concept were nonlinear gameplay and the eschewing of power-ups and bosses.
-With the success of the original title, game director John Manley and associate producer Tony Barnes were tasked with creating the sequel.
-Together with project manager Susan Manley they crafted an expanded game with an opening movie and were Electronic Arts first ever 16 Megabit cartridge.
+Central to the concept were nonlinear gameplay and the eschewing of power-ups and bosses.
+With the success of the original title, game director John Manley and associate producer Tony Barnes were tasked with making the sequel.
+Together with project manager Susan Manley, they crafted an expanded game with an opening movie and were Electronic Arts first ever 16 Megabit cartridge.
 Producer Scott Berfield joined the group when the project was Alpha.
-Jungle Strike retained the core mechanics of its predecessor, with the addition of various vehicles and settings.
+Jungle Strike kept the core mechanics of its predecessor, with the addition of various vehicles and settings.
 Desert Strike was at the time Electronic Arts' highest selling video game and maintained a high sales chart position as Jungle Strike was released in 1993.

 The Amiga conversion of Desert Strike featured upgraded graphics and sound over the Mega Drive original.
-With regards to the Jungle Strike Amiga conversion, senior programmer Stuart Johnson stated he "tried to keep this conversion a lot more faithful to the Mega Drive version than Desert Strike was".
-He attempted to make the Amiga conversion run more smoothly than the Mega Drive original.
+With regards to the Jungle Strike Amiga conversion, senior programmer Stuart Johnson stated that he "tried to keep this conversion a lot more faithful to the Mega Drive version than Desert Strike was".
+He tried to make the Amiga conversion run more smoothly than the Mega Drive original.
 Graphical improvements were attempted: these were less successful on the A500 than the A1200 because of technical restrictions.
 The developers also struggled with technical challenges because of differences in hardware between the Mega Drive and Amiga.
 Amendments were also made to the workings of in-mission plot screens.
 The Amiga conversion was released as sequel Urban Strike was published for the Mega Drive in 1994.

-DOS CD-ROM version includes full motion video cut scenes at introduction, between stages, and ending.
+The DOS CD-ROM version includes full motion video cutscenes during the introduction, between stages, and the ending.

 Jungle Strike was followed by three further sequels: Urban Strike, Soviet Strike, and Nuclear Strike.
-As the series moved to more advanced consoles, series creator Mike Posehn became less involved in the programming side of development.
-Urban Strike, released for the Mega Drive, featured new vehicles and locations, as well as on-foot sections.
+As the series moved to more advanced consoles, creator Mike Posehn became less involved in the programming side of development.
+Urban Strike, released for the Mega Drive, featured new vehicles and locations, in addition to on-foot sections.
 Soviet Strike, released for Sony's PlayStation and the Sega Saturn in 1996, featured 3D graphics, as did Nuclear Strike, released on PC and PlayStation in 1997 and the Nintendo 64 in 1999.
 Another sequel provisionally titled Future Strike was planned, but the game was eventually released as Future Cop: LAPD, a mech-based shooter game.